Congress

 A federal jury convicts EPA official Rita Lavelle of perjury for lying to Congress about her handling of the $1.6 billion Superfund toxic waste cleanup program.
 Lavelle, who headed the Superfund division, is found guilty on four of five felony counts for false testimony regarding her knowledge that …

-Rita Lavelle Environmental Protection Agency Aerojet-General Corporation Ronald Reagan Congress epa perjury superfund conflict-of-interest regulatory-capture +1 more
+Rita Lavelle Environmental Protection Agency (EPA) Aerojet-General Corporation Ronald Reagan Congress epa perjury superfund conflict-of-interest regulatory-capture +1 more

 Read more →